-The overall fines imposed by the Turkish Competition Authority so far amount to approximately 2 billion Turkish lira in total.
+The overall fines imposed by the Turkish Competition Authority thus far total approximately 3 billion lira.

 The Competition Authority launched several sector inquiries as part of its duty to protect competition on Turkish markets.
 As a result, the Competition Authority published sector reports concerning sectors such as the retail sector for fast-moving consumer goods, the motor vehicles sector and the pharmaceuticals sector.
 The Competition Authority's primary goal in conducting these inquiries is to detect impediments that negatively affect competition on the reviewed markets and to prepare suggestions against detected sector specific problems.
-Recently, the Competition Authority published the sector report concerning the wholesale and retail market for electricity.
+In 2015, the Competition Authority published a sector report concerning the wholesale and retail market for electricity.
 Sector reports on media, motion pictures market and cement market are expected to be published soon.